jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
 I was also a student of Professor <a href="https://www.math.umass.edu/directory/emeritus-faculty/william-meeks">William Meeks</a> (<a href="https://en.wikipedia.org/wiki/William_Hamilton_Meeks,_III">Wiki</a>) in his reading course in minimal surface theory.
 </p>

 <p>
-I am interested in <a href="https://groups.cs.umass.edu/theory/">theoretical computer science</a>, in particular convex/numerical optimization and cryptography.
+I am interested in <a href="https://groups.cs.umass.edu/theory/">theoretical computer science</a>, in particular cryptography and convex/numerical optimization.
 I also like reading books and papers in differential geometry and mathematical physics.
 Most importantly, I am always open to learn new fields!
 </p>
 </font>